Colm Feore biography

 Date of Birth: August 22, 1958

-In television, Feore has landed many roles including Albert in the telefilm Forget Me Never, Rudolf Hess in the miniseries Nuremberg, and Admiral Aaron in Creature.
+On television, Colm has landed many roles, including Albert in the telefilm Forget Me Never, Rudolf Hess in the miniseries Nuremberg, and Admiral Aaron in Creature.
 He has also made numerous guest appearances on such series as War of the Worlds, Forever Knight, Due South, La Femme Nikita, The West Wing and Boston Public.
 In 2002, he won a Gemini award for his performance as Canada's controversial and flamboyant former Prime Minister Pierre Elliot Trudeau in the CBC mini-series Trudeau.

-He has three children, Jack, Thomas and Anna, with his second wife, Donna and a son with his first wife, Sidonie Boll.
+Colm has three children, Jack, Thomas and Anna, with his second wife, Donna and a son with his first wife, Sidonie Boll.
 He often returns to work at the Stratford Festival, where he owns a home.
-In 2006, he played leading roles in Coriolanus, Don Juan, and Oliver!.
-He also starred in The Amazing Spider-Man 2 (2014) alongside Andrew Garfield.